ozgeariburnu/gatsby-integral-yonetim/README.md

 colors.tsx : in this file, you can keep all of the custom colors for your specific landing pages. customVariant.tsx : For writing custom variants. index.tsx : all of the style props.

-## We have used styled system for this folder structure (https://github.com/jxnblk/styled-system ) .
+We have used styled system for this folder structure (https://github.com/jxnblk/styled-system).
 You can also follow this article for clearing your concept https://varun.ca/styled-system/.

-The other templates like personal-blog, personal-blog-minimal are built with same structures.
+The other templates like agency-blog-modern are built with same structures.

 ## How to write a blog post

-To write a blog post, please go to packages -> (agency-blog/personal-blog/

-personal-blog-minimal) -> content -> blog folder and create a folder with a name
+To write a blog post, please go to packages -> agency-blog-modern -> content -> blog folder and create a folder with a name

 like(art-of-perfection) .
 Then create a md file named index.md and then write your post in this format